-For the young man Circumcision is followed by Subincision when his beard starts to grow.
+For the young man circumcision is followed by subincision when his beard starts to grow.
 The young man is seated on rock while his penis is split open with a stone knife along its full length on the underside.
-The penis once split open is pressed flat against the rock on which the young man is sitting.
-The Aborigines explained that this is done in order to make it “lighter and more beautiful".
+The penis, once split open, is pressed flat against the rock on which the young man is sitting.
+The Aboriginals explained that this is done in order to make it “lighter and more beautiful".

 In this way he can strike his enemies with lightning or shatter trees to get firewood for himself.
-I have often observed the aborigines in thunderstorms trying to follow the Wandjina's example of directing flashes of lightning, and no amount of failure was able to shake their belief.
-The aborigines decorate their Spearthrowers with a yellow serpent to represent lightning.
+I have often observed the aboriginals in thunderstorms trying to follow the Wandjina's example of directing flashes of lightning, and no amount of failure was able to shake their belief.
+The aborigines decorate their spear-throwers with a yellow serpent to represent lightning.

 → Australia Rock Art Archive